print("Hello world!")[1] "Hello world!"

 Make sure that you’re able to run basic R code like the following:

 First, you’ll need to create an account on GitHub.
-You can do that https://github.com/join.
+You can do that at https://github.com/join.

 For this assignment, you can just create an simple example R file containing some code and text.
 You can then commit and push your changes to the branch you created.

-Running R code: To run R code (in RStudio or VSCode), you can hit cmd+enter while selecting the line or block of code you want to run (if no line(s) are selected, then just the line that your cursor is on will run).
+Running R code: To run R code (in RStudio), you can hit cmd+enter while selecting the line or block of code you want to run (if no line(s) are selected, then just the line that your cursor is on will run).
 You can also run the entire file by hitting cmd+shift+s or cmd+shift+enter.
 If you’re working on windows, you can use ctrl instead of cmd.
-You can also just click the play button in the top-right corner of the VSCode editor to run the entire file!
+If you’re working on a R Markdown file, you can just click the play button to run “chunks” of code (delineated by 3 ‘`’ symbols followed by curly brackets)

 Our goal is to make a simple R file for exploring the iris data set (we’ll explain the structure of this dataset in two labs!).